benfaustin95/airline_reservation_app/airline-web/src/main/resources/edu/pdx/cs410J/bena2/README.txt

     the program allows the user to read/write airline contents via HTTP requests.
     Furthermore, the user can print all flights from a specific airline, as well as flights that have a user specified source and destination.
-Airline contents is returned in XML form when request is via URL, and is returned in Pretty Printer form when the request is via the command line.
+Airline contents is returned in XML form when request is via URL, contents are returned in Pretty Printer form when the request is via the command line.
 Please note, multiple airlines are supported concurrently.